btwkenji/archy/README.md

 └── README.md
 ```

-## installation
+## Installation

 ```shell
 git clone https://github.com/kenjitheman/archy
 ```

-## usage
+## Usage

-- **modify main function to use this tool**
+- **Modify main function to use this tool**

 ```c++
 std::vector<std::string> filesToCompress = {"your_file_path.txt", "your_file_path_1.txt"}; // can be any number of files
 std::string zipFilename = "your_zip_archive.zip";
 ```

-- compile c++
+- Compile c++

 ```shell
 g++ archy.cpp -o archy
 ```

-- run:
+- Run:

 ```shell
 ./archy
 ```

-## contributing
+## Contributing

-- pull requests are welcome, for major changes, please open an issue first to
+- Pull requests are welcome, for major changes, please open an issue first to
-  discuss what you would like to change
+  discuss what you would like to change.

 ## license